-As the operators of this website, Silkmoth Ltd and Cranbrook Tyre & Performance LTD understand that your privacy is important to you and that you care about how your personal data is used and shared online.
+As the operator of this website, Cranbrook Tyre & Performance LTD and the technology provider, Silkmoth Ltd, we understand that your privacy is important to you and that you care about how your personal data is used and shared online.
 We respect and value the privacy of everyone who visits this website (“Our Site”) and will only collect and use personal data in ways that are described here, and in a manner that is consistent with Our obligations and your rights under the law.

 1. Definitions and Interpretation

 In this Policy, the following terms shall have the following meanings:

 “Account”means an account required to access and/or use certain areas and features of Our Site;